In Short

 Provide Glasses

 If the eye test indicates that your employee has poor eye health, requiring them to wear special corrective appliances such as prescription glasses when using their DSE for work, then you must cover the basic cost of the glasses.
 On the other hand, if an ordinary prescription suffices, you are not legally required to pay for the glasses.
-In addition, if your employee wants to upgrade their frames or lenses, your employee would usually be required to pay these additional costs themselves.
+In addition, if your employee wants to upgrade their frames or lenses, they would usually be required to pay these additional costs themselves.

 You must look after your employee’s eye health when they are a DSE user because DSE work can negatively affect their eyes, particularly when it concerns long periods of use.
 For example, it can cause: